whmountains/wings-patagonia/src/data/home.md

 scrollPrompt: Descend to see more.
 optionsTitle: It's amazing up there!
 optionsSubtitle: >-
-  Whether you’re a tourist on a budget or want a VIP package all to yourself, we have something for you.
+  Whether you’re a traveler on a budget or want a VIP package all to yourself, we have something for you.
 scenicFlightsTitle: Scenic Flights
 scenicFlightsSubtitle: >-
   Spectacular sight-seeing flight tours ranging from 30 - 60 minutes in length.